rdiez/Tools/RunInNewConsole/README.txt

 like gdb.
 Another example would be to start a socat connection to a serial port and leave it in the background for later use.

-The command is passed as a string and is executed with "bash -c".
+The command is passed as a single string and is executed with "bash -c".

+See script "open-serial-port-in-new-console.sh" for a usage example.

 Syntax:
   run-in-new-console.sh <options...> [--] "shell command to run"